The U.S. Department of Education is about to pilot test a new debit card for students who get federal student loans.

 Second, if the federal government uses its bargaining power to reduce – or eliminate – banking fees for students, it will help lower overall college costs.

 But there are also potential downsides.
-For instance, the federal government and the card-issuing bank could monitor student spending habits in ways that could lead to restrictions on purchases.
-Banks might also use intimate data on student spending habits to sell them an array of profitable products after they graduate.
+Banks might use intimate data on student spending habits to sell them an array of profitable products after they graduate.
+A Federal Student Aid official notes, however, that banks can’t offer participants without their permission on a case-by-case basis.

 Simplifying and streamlining